doluk/ghr/README.md

   * **Comment Tracking:** Add positional comments (`ca`) and view pending comments (`rs`, `lc`).
   * **Full Review Submission:** Submit a complete review with comments, marked as **APPROVE** or **REQUEST\_CHANGES** (`accept`, `reject`).
   * **Contextual Prompt:** The prompt always shows the current PR, file index, and file name.
+  * **AI Assistance:** Access the Gemini model directly to ask questions or get contextual feedback on the current file's content or diff.

 -----